History of Bulgaria: People's Republic of Bulgaria (1946–1991)

-Republic of Bulgaria
+Republic of Bulgaria (since 1989)

 By the time the impact of Mikhail Gorbachev's reform program in the Soviet Union was felt in Bulgaria in the late 1980s, the Communists, like their leader, had grown too feeble to resist the demand for change for long.
 In November 1989 demonstrations on ecological issues were staged in Sofia and these soon broadened into a general campaign for political reform.
 The Communists reacted by deposing Zhivkov and replacing him by Petar Mladenov, but this gained them only a short respite.

 In February 1990 the Communist Party voluntarily gave up its monopoly on power and in June 1990 the first free elections since 1931 were held.
 The result was a return to power by the Communist Party, now shorn of its hardliner wing and renamed the Bulgarian Socialist Party.
 In July 1991 a new Constitution was adopted, in which the system of government was fixed as parliamentary republic with a directly elected President and a Prime Minister accountable to the legislature.

 Like the other post-Communist regimes in Eastern Europe, Bulgaria found the transition to capitalism more painful than expected.
 The anti-Communist Union of Democratic Forces (UDF) took office and between 1992 and 1994 the Berov Government carried through the privatisation of land and industry through the issue of shares in government enterprises to all citizens, but these were accompanied by massive unemployment as uncompetitive industries failed and the backward state of Bulgaria's industry and infrastructure were revealed.
 The Socialists portrayed themselves as the defender of the poor against the excesses of the free market.

 The negative reaction against economic reform allowed Zhan Videnov of the BSP to take office in 1995.
 By 1996 the BSP government was also in difficulties and in the presidential election of that year the UDF's Petar Stoyanov was elected.
 In 1997 the BSP government collapsed and the UDF came to power.
 Unemployment, however, remained high and the electorate became increasingly dissatisfied with both parties.